 Are you familiar with ATS?
 It stands for applicant tracking system (ATS).
 This automated software is used by recruiters and hiring managers to screen CVs based on several factors, such as years of experience, expertise with certain tools, or knowledge of an industry niche.
 Creating an ATS-friendly CV will increase your chances of getting noticed and eventually being invited to an interview.

-This Chef CV writing guide covers everything you need, regardless of your role in the culinary industry.
+This writing guide covers everything you need, regardless of your role in the culinary industry.
 From Head Chef to Commis Chef, we'll show you what sections to include and what information to list.
-Our step-by-step process gives insight into the UK job market, providing the latest industry examples and tips to help you create an outstanding CV reflecting your skills and experience.
-So, whether you're a seasoned professional or just starting your culinary career, let's dive in and create a Chef CV to help you stand out and land your dream job.
+Our step-by-step process and chef CV template give insight into the UK job market, providing the latest industry examples and tips to help you create an outstanding CV reflecting your skills and experience.
+So, whether you're a seasoned professional or just starting your culinary career, let's dive in and create a professional CV to help you stand out and land your dream job.

 Once you have a clear idea of your career goals, it's time to start the CV writing process.
 We recommend creating a master CV and a job-specific CV.

 The master CV is a comprehensive document including all your skills, experience, and achievements.
 It serves as a foundation for your job-specific CVs, allowing you to quickly and easily tailor your CV to any job you apply for.

 For more details, see our cornerstone article on how to write a good CV.